 The circumstances of your case will determine if it ends up in arbitration or mediation.
 Arbitration is usually included as a term in a contract.
 Thus, when a dispute arises the parties are obligated to use it instead of mediation.
 Mediation will usually be recommended by the court to resolve a lawsuit in lieu of further litigation.

-If you need help enforcing a mediation agreement, or with arbitration issues, contact Spencer and Collier, PLLC.
+If you need help enforcing a mediation agreement, or with arbitration issues, contact Spencer and Jensen, PLLC.
 A business attorney can assist you in understanding Alternative Dispute Resolution (ADR).